Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 1. Provision an instance of **Watson Media** [IBM Watson Media](https://www.ibm.com/products/video-streaming/pricing).
 You can use the 30 day free-trial, if that works better for you.
 1. Once your Watson Media instance has launched, go to the `API/SDK access` item, under the `Integration & Apps` menu item, in the left hand menu.
 1. Create a new credential.
 You will need to enter an Application Name (you can chose anything) and a Redirect URL.
 This URL needs to be the prefix of the url you will br running the server on, e.g. <http://localhost>.
 Make note of the `client id` and `client secret`, since you will need these in [Step 3](#3-Configuring-and-running-the-server).
-1. You also need to take note of your media username and password (HN: where do they come from?
-Are these just your IBM Cloud login creds?).
+1. Generate a device username and password to be used by your server, by going to the `Device passwords` in the same `API/SDK access` menu.
+You can give your device any name you choose, and then click `Create password`.
+Make a note of the username and password that are generated, since you will also need these in [Step 3](#3-Configuring-and-running-the-server), below.

 ### 3. Configuring and running the server

 To set up and launch the server application:

-1. Go to the `policy-truth-backend` directory of the cloned repo.
+1. Go to the `server` directory of the cloned repo.
 1. Copy the `.env.example` file, and create a new file named `.env`.
 1. If your postgreSQL server uses SSL (like the IBM Cloud verstion), then also create a file to hold the SSL certificate.
 For the IBM CLoud version of PosstgreSQL, it is shown in the `certificate: certificate_base64` attribute of the service credential you obtained in [Step 1](#1-Provision-a-Postgres-instance).
 Copy the raw contents of this attribute into the file you have created.
 1. Update the newly created `.env` file and update the `DB_HOST`, `DB_USERNAME`, `DB_PASSWORD`, `DB_PORT` and `DB_DATABASE_NAME` with the values from credential you obtained when create the Database instance [Step 1](#1-Provision-a-Postgres-instance).
-If you created a certificate file in the previous action, then also update the `DB_CERTFILE` with the location of this file (relative to the `policy-truth-backend` directory).
+If you created a certificate file in the previous action, then also update the `DB_CERTFILE` with the location of this file (relative to the `server` directory).
 1. Also update the `CMS_USERNAME`, `CMS_PASSWORD`, `CLIENT_ID` and `CLIENT_SECRET` with the values from creating your instance of Watson Media, from [Step 2](#2-Set-up-an-instance-of-Watson-Media).
 1. Prepare to initialize the database with the correct tables.
 Scripts are provdied that do this using the `psql` cli, which reccomend you install.
 On macOS, for instance, you can do this with the brew command:
     - `brew install libpq`